Kooban64/thaliumx/docs/INSTALLATION_GUIDE.md

-# Thaliumx Platform Installation Guide
+# ThaliumX Platform Installation Guide

-This guide walks you through setting up the complete Thaliumx platform from scratch.
+This guide walks you through setting up the complete ThaliumX platform from scratch.

 ## Table of Contents